chensxb97/object_detection_chatbot/README.md

 ## Limitations and Future Improvements

 Due to the shortage of time, the current bot is not built to perform detections automatically on new images.
 This is currently a proof of concept done using pre-processed images.
-The following areas can be improved or pursued to improve the useability of the object detection features.
+The following areas can be improved to improve the useability of the object detection features.

-### Real-time data
+### Accuracy

 Description

-### Accuracy and speed
+### Speed

 Description